shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 Answer the setup questions as prompted.
 Hit Enter to accept the default value specified in square brackets, if appropriate.

 ### oxd Installation
-Credential Manager can use an existing oxd installation, or a new installation can be deployed during the interactive setup.
+Casa can use an existing oxd installation, or a new installation can be deployed during the interactive setup.
 If oxd is installed during setup, upon starting it will try to connect to Gluu's license server to validate the license info.
 Ensure the host has Internet connectivity at least for the first time oxd is started.

 !!!
 Note
     oxd is commercial software and requires a license to operate.
 Get a free license at [https://oxd.gluu.org](https://oxd.gluu.org).